 Modifications

-Aftermarket modifications (turbo upgrades, exhausts, suspension) increase premiums significantly and must be declared.
+Aftermarket modifications (turbo upgrades, exhaust systems, suspension lifts) increase premiums and must be declared.
 Standard Subarus are cheapest to insure.

 Tips to Save on Subaru Insurance in Australia

-Practical ways to reduce your Subaru insurance premium without sacrificing cover.
+Practical ways to reduce your Subaru insurance premium without sacrificing important cover.

 1